Raincleared-Song/oracle_complete_albef/README.md

 # Oracle Completion (ALBEF)
-The source code for graduation project *Completion of Oracle Bone Inscription Contents with Cross-Modal Language Model*.
+The source code for graduation project *Completion of Oracle Bone Inscription Contents with Cross-Modal Model*.
 (Based on ALBEF)
 ### Environment
 The environment is managed by anaconda3.
 Details are provided in the file `env.yaml`
 ### Training